kamel-beloula/office-hours-planner/README.md

 * Use of Moment.js date and time utilities and format method
 * Use of jQuery to retrieve and build DoM elements
-* Use of localStorage and JSON.stringify and JSON.parse methods which took me a while.
+* Use of localStorage and JSON.stringify and JSON.parse methods, which took me a while.

-## Website image
+## Screenshot

 ![Work Day Scheduler]